mistycheney/MouseBrainAtlas/doc/DataDescription.md

 Annotation
 =========

-There are two types of annotations (2D polygons, 3D structures).
+There are two types of annotations: 2-D polygons and 3-D structures.
 They are stored as HDF tabular files.
 Each row represents a polygon or a structure.

 ## 2-D Polygons